lowleveldesign/wtrace/README.md

 ------------------------

-**:warning: Some antivirus vendors mark wtrace as malware :warning:**
+**:warning: Some antivirus engines mark wtrace as malware/virus :warning:**

 Those are **false-positives**.
 As you know, wtrace source code is open, and all the officially released binaries are built using GitHub Actions (you may check the workflow in the [release.yml](.github/workflows/release.yml) file).
 If your antivirus thinks that wtrace is malware, calculate the binary checksum, and if it matches the one on the release page, please report it as false-positive.
 Thank you!